 Curry History Timeline

-On the day of his inauguration as the first president of the University of Virginia.
-Edwin Alderman received a pledge from John D. Rockefeller Sr. that would serve as the foundation for the new Education school.
+On the day of his inauguration as the first president of the University of Virginia, Edwin Alderman received a pledge from John D. Rockefeller Sr. that would serve as the foundation for the new Education school.
 Business leader, visionary, and philanthropist John D. Rockefeller, Sr., attached only one condition to the $100,000 gift he made to establish a school of education at U.Va.
-He stipulated only that the school be named for J. L. M. Curry, an educational reformer who, unlike many Southerners of his day, was an advocate for public education.
+He stipulated only that the school be named for J. L. M. Curry.
 The first faculty members to be appointed were Henry Heck and Bruce Payne.

 The status of the Curry School improved when the Carnegie Foundation recognized the University as an “approved college.”
 In a letter to the University Board of Visitors announcing the decision, the foundation acknowledged not only the University’s rich history, eminent faculty, and rising admission standards, but also made reference to “the work which has been done … in the development of the secondary schools of the state.”

 The Curry School gained its own home when the Peabody Educational Fund appropriated funds for the construction of a building to house its expanding programs.
 At its 1914 opening, Peabody Hall was described as “of sufficient dignity for a department of equal rank and dignity with any other in the University.”